liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

     </feed>

-In this example, there's only one subfolder (named *My Folder*) of the root folder of the specified site and thus only one entry.
+In this example, there's only one subfolder (named *My Folder*) of the root folder in the specified site and thus only one entry.

 Creating, updating, and deleting Documents and Media folders via an Atom client is similar to creating new blog posts, web content articles, or documents and